eManPrague/frui.ts/packages/generator/README.md

 ## Views registration

 Generates a file referencing all Frui.ts views that call `registerView()` from the `@frui.ts/views` package.
-Therefore you just need to import this single generated file and all your views will be registered.
+Therefore you just need to import this single generated file, and all your views will be registered.

 ### Usage